Prolotherapy

 The History of Prolotherapy

 Prolotherapy has been used for over 75 years for the treatment of pain.
-The earliest report of its use is from1930s for the treatment of temporal mandibular joint syndrome by Louis Schultz, DDS.
+The earliest report of its use is from the 1930’s for the treatment of temporal mandibular joint syndrome by Louis Schultz, DDS.
 During the 1950’s, Dr. George Hackett, a general surgeon, pioneered this non-surgical treatment for musculoskeletal conditions which emphasizes the body’s capacity to heal itself.
 It was originally called “sclerotherapy,” and was later changed to “prolotherapy” based on the observation that injections caused ligamentous tissues to proliferate or become larger.

 Indications